sebherrerabe/challenge-becode/README.md

 The truth is that there's not standard way to do it, the most important is that you feel comfortable with it considering that maybe other people could also collaborate.

+If you want a quick start-up clone this repo and see if you like my way to organise folders.

 ### `Create HTML & CSS-only components`

 Let's start to code!